FeatureBaseDB/www/content/blog/writing-a-custom-handler-for-goldengate.md

     $ docker exec -it sampleogghandler_replicat_1 su oracle
     ```

-2. (*replicat container*) Check that properties for the custom handler are correct:
+2. Check that properties for the custom handler are correct:

     ```
     $ cat dirprm/pilosa.properties